bayfrontmedia/bones/docs/utilities/constants.md

 # Utilities: Constants

-The constants utility allows you to easily define and retrieve constants to be used throughout the app.
+The constants utility has the namespace `Bayfront\Bones\Application\Utilities\Constants`, and allows you to easily define and retrieve constants to be used throughout the app.
 All methods are static.

 ## Bones constants